From the Brevardier , page 97

-You can view more yearbooks from Forsyth County Public Library, including books from Carver High School and Richard J. Reynolds High School, on DigitalNC.
+You can view more yearbooks from Forsyth County Public Library in our North Carolina Yearbooks collection.
 Plus you can see more materials from Forsyth County Public Library, including yearbooks, city directories, memorabilia, and photographs.

 Hazel Herndon joins the Red Cross.